Underactive Thyroid and Gluten Intolerance

 Almost 3/4 of low thyroid patients found that their symptoms improved once they had followed a strict gluten-free diet for a long period of time.
 Some celiac patients even suggest a lesser need for medication when following the diet.
 This is likely because the medication is able to absorb better, as the small intestine has had time to heal.

-However, removing gluten can not cure any form of thyroid problems and it isn’t just gluten that can be an issue.
+However, removing gluten can not cure any form of thyroid problem and it isn’t just gluten that can be an issue.
 That’s important to remember.

-Dairy may also become a trigger for you if you have thyroid problems, so it may be worth making a food diary if you have just got your diagnosis.
+Dairy may also become a trigger for you if you have thyroid problems, so it may be worth making a food diary to see if you are reacting to dairy.

-There is a great article here, which can tell you more scientifically accurate information about the connection between thyroid disorders and gluten.
+There is a great article here, which can tell you more scientifically accurate information about the connection between thyroid disorders and gluten and dairy.

 The immune system’s main duty is to protect your body from foreign attacks.
 Your body may mistake certain foods as an attack.
 If you continue to eat that food, your body struggles to keep fighting.
 This will heighten the sensitivity to those particular foods.
 Therefore making you more likely to develop food sensitivities and autoimmunity.